 Earth's atmosphere is capable of playing funny tricks on our eyes, with different layers of air bending light into interesting directions.
 This phenomenon, a side effect of Earth's curvature, isn't a sure-fire guarantee of our planet's curve, but it’s a start.

-Different stars are visible from different parts of the Earth, in two very peculiar ways.
+Different stars are visible from different parts of Earth, in two very peculiar ways.
 First, there is the division between the northern and southern hemispheres.
-So, you can see Polaris, the star nearly directly above the north geographic pole of the Earth quite easily in northern latitudes.
+So, you can see Polaris, the star nearly directly above Earth's north geographic pole, quite easily in northern latitudes.

-But, as you travel south, approaching the equator, Polaris sinks lower and lower toward the horizon.
-Once you’ve crossed that boundary, you can't see it at all — it's blocked by the curve of the Earth in that direction.
+But as you travel south, approaching the equator, Polaris sinks lower and lower toward the horizon.
+Once you’ve crossed that boundary, you can't see it at all — it's blocked by the curve of Earth in that direction.

 There's another trick you can play, too.
-If you live in an especially flat area, you'll be able to see stars down to the horizon, but no further (because the Earth is in your way).
-But if you travel up, say to the top of a mountain, you get a better vantage point and can see stars further down than when you could before.
+If you live in an especially flat area, you'll be able to see stars down to the horizon but no farther (because Earth is in your way).
+But if you travel up — say, to the top of a mountain — you get a better vantage point and can see stars farther down than you could before.

-In fact, the ninth century Abbasid Caliph al-Ma-mun sent an expedition to do exactly that, and used those observations to measure the circumference of the Earth.
+In fact, the ninth century Abbasid Caliph al-Ma-mun sent an expedition to do exactly that and used those observations to measure Earth's circumference.

 You might not be able to mount such a scientific investigation to your nearest mountain peak.
-But there is something you can do to witness the curvature of the Earth in the comfort of your own backyard, You just have to be lucky.
+But there is something you can do to witness the curvature of Earth in the comfort of your own backyard.
+You just have to be lucky.

-During a lunar eclipse, the Earth passes between the sun and the moon, allowing the Earth to cast its shadow on the moon.
-That shadow is always, always always a circle, no matter where you are on the planet, no matter the timing of the eclipse.
-Always..
+During a lunar eclipse, Earth passes between the sun and the moon, allowing Earth to cast its shadow on the moon.
+That shadow is always, always, always a circle, no matter where you are on the planet, no matter the timing of the eclipse.
+Always.

-The only way to always cast a circular shadow is if the thing casting the shadow — in this case, the Earth — is a globe.
-It's just a matter of geometry.
+The only way to always cast a circular shadow is if the thing casting the shadow — in this case, Earth — is a globe.
+It's a matter of geometry.

-And that's not to mention the countless photographs taken of Earth by orbiting satellites and eyewitness testimonies from astronauts hailing from dozens of different countries, space programs and private organizations.
+And that's not to mention the countless photos of Earth taken by orbiting satellites and eyewitness testimonies from astronauts hailing from dozens of different countries, space programs and private organizations.

 Arguing from evidence

-However, I don't think this discussion is really about the actual evidence or the scientific process.
+I don't think this discussion is really about the actual evidence or the scientific process, however.

-People who believe that the Earth is flat aren't coming to that conclusion from the same types of observations.
-They, instead, believe that we are being misled and lied to, that scientists (including me) want you to believe that the Earth is round, despite its flatness.
+People who believe that Earth is flat aren't coming to that conclusion from the same types of observations.
+Instead, they believe that we are being misled and lied to, that scientists (including me) want you to believe that Earth is round, despite its flatness.